 Install your own GitLab VM

 Of course you can also just start a SWITCHengines VM and install GitLab on your own.
-We recommend GitLab's "Omnibus" package, which powers (in the Community Edition) all GitLab instances mentioned above.
-We have used it successfully on both Ubuntu 14.04 and Ubuntu 16.04.
+We recommend GitLab’s “Omnibus” package, which powers (in the Community Edition) all GitLab instances mentioned above.
+We have used it successfully on all Ubuntu LTS releases from 16.04 to 20.04.